-Wematter upgrades its software for thermal control in its fleet of Gravity machines through over-the-air updates
+Wematter upgrades its thermal-control software in its fleet of Gravity machines through over-the-air updates.

-Since the foundation of Wematter in 2014, the company has had the ambition to make things smarter globally by delivering desirable SLS solutions.
-One of the main goals, in order to make their SLS 3D-printer desirable, is to output high performing 3D-printed components.
-To be able to do that the founding team, consisting of material scientists and engineers, have been constructing the machine from a thermal design perspective since the beginning with good results.
-One of the unique selling points of Wematter Gravity is its high-density SLS prints.
-These have a more isotropic behavior thanks to the 3D-printer’s thermal design.
+Since Wematter’s founding in 2014, the company has striven to make global production smarter by delivering accessible SLS solutions.
+One of the company’s main goals for its Gravity print system is to output high performing 3D printed components.
+To achieve this goal, the founding team, consisting of material scientists and engineers, have focused heavily on thermal design when designing machines.
+This focus has yielded great results.
+One of the unique selling points of Wematter Gravity is in its high-density SLS prints.
+These prints have more isotropic properties thanks to the 3D printer’s thermal design.

 Data collection through machine learning, qualified research, and know-how

 After years of data collection, machine learning using the collected datasets, and creating advanced algorithms, the company issued a major software and hardware update to its machines in 2020.

 The update consists of improved parameters developed during testing, as well as several software improvements.
 The updates strengthen previously performed work and lower the temperature deviations both at the surface of the powder bed and throughout the entire building chamber.

 Wematter has built all SLS Gravity machines from spring 2020 onward with new hardware.
 This leads to improvements in the thermal properties of the fusion process.
 The new hardware can achieve a more accurate reading during printing thanks to an improved sensor array.
 This improvement has reduced print deviations by 400%.
 It also provides a much narrower temperature window.
 These performance updates allow the machines to handle other, more difficult materials.